AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. To include local payment methods as a payment option with Braintree, set **[!UICONTROL Enable Local Payment Methods]** to `Yes`.

 1. For **[!UICONTROL Title]**, enter the text to use for the label that appears on the checkout payment method section (default value: `Local Payments`).

+1. For **[!UICONTROL Fallback Button Text]**, enter the text to use for the button that appears on the fallback braintree page to take customer back to the website (For ex: `Complete Checkout`).

+1. For **[!UICONTROL Redirect on Fail]**, Please enter the URL where customer should be redirected when local payment method transaction gets failed or cancelled or any error occurred.
+It should be checkout payment page (For ex: https://www.domain.com/checkout#payment).

 1. For **[!UICONTROL Allowed Payment Methods]**, select the local payment method to be enabled.